maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<enableCompression>`*yes|no*`</enableCompression>`

-  Specifies, if Tntnet should use gzip-compression at http-level.
+  Specifies, if Tntnet should use gzip compression at http level.
 By default Tntnet use compression.
-A http-client like a web browser can send a header "Accept-Encoding", to tell Tntnet, that it would accept compressed data.
+A http client like a web browser can send a header "Accept-Encoding", to tell Tntnet, that it would accept compressed data.
   Tntnet then can decide, if it use compression.
 When the body is complete, Tntnet tries to compress the body.
 If the data can be compressed by more than 10%, Tntnet sends this compressed data.
 With this flag, this feature can be turned off.

-  Compression slows down processing but reduces the network-load.
-Normally the size of html-pages can be compressed by about 70%, while Tntnet slows down by up to 30%.
+  Compression slows down processing but reduces the network load.
+Normally the size of html pages can be compressed by about 70%, while Tntnet slows down by up to 30%.

   *Example*